mroesberry988/osticket-prereqs/README.md

    a.Next create a directory C:\\PHP.
 Next, go to This PC->Drivers->C Drive-> New Folder and call it PHP. b.Go back to the install list-> PHP 7.3.8.
 Extract all and unzip the PHP Folder in the C Drive: C:\\PHP Folder.
 7) Go back to the Install list and DOWNLOAD AND INSTALL VC redist.
-8) Also from the Installation Files, DOWNLOAD AND INSTALL MySQL 5.5.62
+8) From the Installation Files, DOWNLOAD AND INSTALL MySQL 5.5.62
    a.
-Go to typical setup, launch configuration wizard (after the install).
+Go to typical setup, and launch the configuration wizard (after the installation).
    b.
-Go to standard configuration, enter password.
+Go to standard configuration, and enter the password (password1 or whichever of your choosing).
-9) Next we are going to open IIS
+9) Next we are going to open IIS as ADMIN
 10) Register PHP from within IIS
 11) Reload IIS (Open IIS, Stop and Start the server)
 12) Go to sites, default, then to OS ticket.
 On the right side click "browse 80"